VocaDB/blog/posts/new-year-2025.md

 - [Stats](https://vocadb.net/stats) added to the sidebar
 - User group colors ([#1712](https://github.com/VocaDB/vocadb/issues/1712))
 - Various new translations, embed integration fixes, datetime fixes, weblink matchers and performance improvements

+Early in 2024 our wiki also got extensively updated in terms of functionality, UI and content.

 Other site updates are fully listed in the [VocaDB Changelog](https://wiki.vocadb.net/docs/documentation/vocadb-changelog).